bookofproofs/bookofproofs.github.io/_sources/history/17th-century/horrocks.md

 * The last letter we have from Horrocks written in Much Hoole was on 20 April 1640.
 * Although he is best known for his observations of the transit of Venus in 1639, Horrocks' most important work was his lunar theory.
 * In fact Horrocks' lunar theory was used for around 100 years, a remarkable achievement.
-* The remainder passed into the hands of an antiquary, who also managed to obtain letters by Horrocks from the Crabtree family.
 * From the late 1650's until their eventual publication, Horrocks' manuscripts were widely circulated.

 Born 1618, Toxteth, Liverpool, England.
 Died 3 January 1641, Toxteth, Liverpool, England.